lego-eden/fabricmod-scala-template/README.md

 If you are experiencing issues with autocomplete not working or any other mysterious problem with vscode, then try disabling everything except for Metals.

+To actually get Metals working I find that I have to run `Metals: Import build` in the vscode command palette.
+Try this if Metals is not helpful.

 If you are new to modding or simply want a refresher then I suggest reading the [Fabric modding tutorial](https://docs.fabricmc.net/develop/getting-started/introduction-to-fabric-and-modding).
 If you are new to Scala I suggest reading the [Scala book](https://docs.scala-lang.org/scala3/book/introduction.html).